-You can support this website, at no additional cost to you, by using our links to purchase; hotel stays, rental cars, travel products and more.
+You can support this website, at no additional cost to you, by using our links to purchase hotel stays, rental cars, travel products and more.
 Learn more.

 Quick Overview

-When: Sunday, August 16, 2020 / Games 10 am – 6 pm (gates open 9:30 am) Canceled for 2020.
+When: Sunday, August 22, 2021 / Games 10 am – 6 pm (gates open 9:30 am)

 Where: Market Park, in the center of Crieff

-Parking: Braidhaugh playing fields – Free / Free Shuttle Bus
+Parking: Braidhaugh playing fields – Free / Shuttle Bus – Free

-What Events Are At The Crieff Highland Gathering?
+What Events Are at the Crieff Highland Gathering?

 A long standing celebration of strength and agility, it’s no surprise the main attractions are games of strength.
 However, there’s also music, traditional highland dancing, bagpipes, amusement rides, track and field events.
 Plus, there’s usually a special guest performance; in 2019 the Edinburgh Tattoo joined the fun.

 Though the Crieff games are only one day, the celebration kicks off on the Saturday with a music concert.
-2020’s line up includes performances by Massaoke and Big Country.
-A Massaoke performance is quite the experience in its own right.
-Best described as a giant karaoke party, it’s sure to be a good time.

 Most events are left to the locals, but if you are the participating type, consider running in the “Tartan Dash” kilt race.
-The mile fun run, is downhill and open to everyone.
+The mile fun run is downhill and open to everyone.
 Tickets for the run include entry to the festival and the music tent, so it’s a good deal.

 Once in the festival, test your own strength with the ardblair stones; lift and place giant round stones going up in weight on the top of a barrel.
 They say the largest is similar to lifting a large panda.